 This pie is definitely quick and easy because it uses canned strawberry rhubarb pie filling.
 Anyone who has tried rhubarb is turned off by the thought of it being included in a pie but strawberry rhubarb is one of the most popular pies in many areas of the country.
+It appears to be most favorite in areas where rhubarb is grown locally.
+Rhubarb dries out rather quickly and isn’t shipped to many areas of the country.

 Rhubarb is not everyone’s favorite fruit.
 That’s probably because rhubarb is classified as a vegetable.
 It is not a fruit.
 Rhubarb has a bold, tart, lemony taste.
 It’s the kind of sharpness that wakes up your palate.
 On its own, it is extremely sour, but when paired with sugar or naturally sweet fruits (like strawberries), it transforms into something bright, fragrant, and pretty dang good.

 This recipe calls for canned strawberry rhubarb but if you’re looking to make one with fresh rhubarb we should provide the warning most people are shocked to learn.
-Rhubarb leave are TOXIC.
+Rhubarb leaves are TOXIC.
 Never eat the leaves, raw or cooked.
 Rhubarb leaves contain a high amount of oxalic acid and other compounds that can be harmful if eaten.
 The stalks have only small, safe amounts, but the leaves contain enough harmful compounds to cause problems if eaten.

-What You’ll Need
+What You’ll Need To Make This Pie

 Utensils & Equipment